 Welcome to the Charlotte Business Association, Inc.

-The Charlotte Business Association, Inc. is a 501c3 non-profit organization in Charlotte, NY.
+The Charlotte Business Association, Inc. (est. 2021) is a not-for-profit organization in Charlotte, NY.

 Our goal is to connect and foster positive relationships as we serve our members with quick access to pertinent information, resources, grants, partnerships, and events.
-In doing this work we aim to better connect our community and the region we serve as we enhance Diversity, Equity, and Inclusion (DEI) within the workplace and beyond.
+In doing this work, we aim to better connect our community and the region we serve as, we enhance Diversity, Equity, and Inclusion (DEI) within the workplace and beyond.
 The businesses featured in our directory (updated quarterly) are engaged in community wide efforts and do not represent all the businesses within our neighborhood.
 We look to expand our reach and welcome industry and manufacturing partnerships that help meet the greater needs through procurement.
 Join us and let’s start discussions!

-We provide general information to our community as needed along with any RFP efforts for new development we become aware of.
+We provide general information to our community and businesses as needed along with any proposal efforts for new development we become aware of.

 If you are interested in joining the CBA Inc., it’s as easy as 1, 2, 3.

-2. Prefer to mail the membership form or purchase advertising, download our PDF form
+2. Prefer to mail the membership form, sponsor/support our efforts, or purchase advertising, download our PDF form

 3. Need an invoice for payment processing, interested in purchasing advertising, or more information?
 Contact Barbara Lake, CBA secretary, Community Directory Chair, and Youth Commission Co-chair by email at: email@example.com